 In 1991 John moved to Boston, MA in order to seek out better playing opportunities where he then lived, worked and played for 10 years.
 While in Boston John performed and recorded with a variety of musical groups as well as working as a sound engineer, an office assistant for a spine surgeon and working in a variety of restaurant jobs from washing dishes to cooking, serving and managing.

-John’s parents (and much of his extended family) were career public school educators in primary and secondary education.
+John’s parents (and much of his extended family) are or were career public school educators in primary and secondary education.
 His father grew up- and retired to- the Kiehne family farm near Cape Girardeau, Mo.
 The Kiehne farm has been in the family for 130 years.

 For more information regarding John’s views on policy go to his Platform page.

 John Kiehne has worked as a professional musical performer, songwriter, producer and instructor (and businessman) for over 30 years.
 His years in school band transitioned into performing professional gigs in the St. Louis area during his high school years.
 John went on to study music in college and also went on his first national tour as a performer at age 18.

 John performed, recorded and toured with a number of acts from the St. Louis area until he moved to Boston, Ma. at age 22 to pursue more musical opportunity.
 While in Boston he performed, toured and recorded with a wide variety of musical acts from rock to jazz to folk and funk.
 During this time John began playing an unique stringed instrument called a Chapman Stick which enables him to play a variety of guitar parts simultaneously while also singing.
 John started appearing on national music releases as a Stick player and also put out his first album featuring his own material with his band Smokstik.

 John also spent a number of years busking on the streets and subways of Boston, did quite a bit of live sound engineering for a variety of acts and performed on Stick for a time with the Boston production of the Blue Man Group.